mat-fox/qubot/README.md

-# qubot
+# Qubot
-Qubot modular lab automation platform
+Documentation for the Qubot modular lab automation platform